About

 The Capital Region Housing Collaborative has existed since the 1980s, uniting community partners together to fight homelessness more effectively.
 We coordinate resources and services to ensure support for the homeless in Ingham.

-If your agency is interested in joining the Collaborative, please complete this form.
+If your agency is interested in joining the Collaborative, please contact glhrncoordinator@gmail.com.
 If you would like to contribute toward ending homelessness in Ingham County, please consider donating to the Capital Region Housing Collaborative.